zepp/SimpleMVP/README.md

 Presenter stays alive on configuration change if one has been connected to `MvpActivity`.

-Presenter handlers are annotated using `@MvpEventHandler` annotation to specify how to invoke handler.
+Presenter handlers are annotated using `@MvpHandler` annotation to specify how to invoke handler.
 Annotation has following fields:

 * `executor` - if true then run handler on executor to offload main thread
 * `sync` - if true then presenter is synchronized before handler invocation.
 It is better to leave default value.